 - Musical instruments, books, games, etc (remember things may get wet!)

 On this trip, we provide large waterproof canoe packs that will normally carry the tent and personal clothing of two people.
 Even though it seems like there is a lot of room in the canoe, please bring only what you think you will need.
-When on the water, depending on where they are in the boat, direct access to canoe packs may be difficult so we recommend you also carry a small day pack to hold water bottles, camera, a fleece, rain jacket, suntan lotion, snacks, etc.
+When on the water, depending on where they are in the boat, direct access to canoe packs may be difficult so we recommend you also carry a small day pack to hold water bottles, camera, a fleece, rain jacket, sunscreen, snacks, etc.

 School Programs – Fall & Spring (Day & Overnight)